MECHANISMS OF SARS-COV-2 INFECTION, TRANSMISSION AND SURVIVAL

 Potential Disinfectant Risks

 While the above products may be excellent for disinfecting contaminated surfaces, many of them are known to cause skin irritation.
-Formaldehyde and chlorine-based products should potentially be avoided as they are known to be more corrosive than other disinfectants as well as a danger to health and the environment.[32]
+Formaldehyde and chlorine-based products should potentially be avoided as they are known to be more corrosive than other disinfectants are a danger to health and the environment.[32]

 Disinfecting Sensitive Skin